-$$u = \frac{\mu\rho}{m+\rho}$$ and $v = \frac{\mu}{\rho}$ or $v = \frac{\mu}{m+\rho}$ (34.22b)
+$$u = \frac{\mu \rho}{1+\rho}$$ and $v = \frac{u}{\rho}$ or $v = \frac{\mu}{1+\rho}$ (1.22b)

-Note that contrary to the fluid models presented in the previous section, the dynamic model of Eq.
-(34.22) is able to incorporate the stochasticity as experienced in manufacturing lines.
-If the manufacturing line would be in steady-state, the throughput and flow time as predicted by the model of Eq.
-(34.22) is exactly the same as those predicted by queueing theory.
-However, contrary to queueing theory, the model of Eq.
-(34.22) is not a steady-state model, but also incorporates dynamics.
-Therefore, the model Eq.
-(34.22) is a dynamic model that incorporates both throughput and flow time.
+Notice that contrary to the fluid models presented in the previous section, the dynamic model of Equation 1.22 is able to incorporate the stochasticity as experienced in manufacturing lines.
+If the manufacturing line would be in steady state, the throughput and flow time as predicted by the model of Equation 1.22 is exactly the same as those predicted by queueing theory.
+However, contrary to queueing theory, the model of Equation 1.22 is not a steady-state model, but also incorporates dynamics.
+Therefore, the model Equation 1.22 is a dynamic model that incorporates both throughput and flow time.
 Furthermore, given the experience in the field of fluid dynamics, the model is computationally feasible as well.
-For more on these flow models, the interested reader is referred to Armbruster et al. (2004, 2005) and Armbruster and Ringhofer (2005).

-34.9 Conclusions
+1.9 Conclusions

-In this chapter, we presented some of the models used in the modeling, analysis, and control of manufacturing systems.
-In Section 34.3 some analytical modeling techniques and methods for analyzing steady-state behavior of manufacturing systems have been introduced.
-To get a more detailed insight in the dynamics of a manufacturing system discrete-event models, as introduced in Section 34.4 can be used.
-A disadvantage of discrete-event models is their complexity.
-To reduce the complexity of discrete-event models, EPTs have been introduced in Section 34.5.
+In this chapter we presented some of the models used in the modeling, analysis and control of manufacturing systems.
+In Section 1.3 some analytical modeling techniques and methods for analyzing steady state behavior of manufacturing systems have been introduced.
+To get a more detailed insight in the dynamics of a manufacturing system discrete event models, as introduced in Section 1.4 can be used.
+A disadvantage of discrete event models is their complexity.
+To reduce the complexity of discrete event models, effective proces times (EPT's) have been introduced in Section 1.5.
 This enables the modeling of a manufacturing system as a large queueing network.

-Once the dynamics of manufacturing systems can be well described by a relatively simple discreteevent model, the problem of controlling the dynamics of manufacturing systems becomes of interest.
-In Section 34.6 a control framework has been presented.
+Once the dynamics of manufacturing systems can be well described by a relatively simple discrete event model, the problem of controlling the dynamics of manufacturing systems becomes of interest.
+In Section 1.6 a control framework has been presented.
 A crucial role in this framework is played by approximation models of manufacturing systems.
-In Section 34.7 the most common approximation models, fluid models, have been introduced, together with some extensions of these models.
+In Section 1.7 the most common approximation models, fluid models, have been introduced, together with some extensions of these models.
 These fluid models mainly focus on throughput and do not contain information on flow times.
-Finally, in Section 34.8, flow models have been presented that do incorporate both throughput and flow time information.
+Finally, in Section 1.8, flow models have been presented that do incorporate both throughput and flow time information.